thibaut-neoledge/azure-docs.fr-fr/articles/hdinsight/hdinsight-hadoop-emulator-visual-studio.md

 <properties
-pageTitle="Utiliser les outils Azure Data Lake pour Visual Studio avec le bac à sable Hortonworks| Microsoft Azure" description="Apprendre à utiliser les outils Azure Data Lake pour Visual Studio avec le bac à sable Hortonworks (exécuté sur une machine virtuelle locale).
-Grâce à ces outils, vous pouvez créer et exécuter des tâches Hive et Pig sur le bac à sable et afficher la sortie et l’historique de la tâche." services="hdinsight" documentationCenter="" authors="Blackmist"
+pageTitle="Use the Microsoft Azure Data Lake Tools for Visual Studio with the Hortonworks Sandbox | Microsoft Azure" description="Learn how to use the Azure Data Lake Tools for VIsual Studio with the Hortonworks sandbox (running in a local VM.)
+With these tools, you can create and run Hive and Pig jobs on the sandbox and view job output and history." services="hdinsight" documentationCenter="" authors="Blackmist"